All Times are Eastern Time

 2:30 - 3:45 PM - CONCURRENT BREAKOUT SESSIONS

-Consumer Litigation Funding: Learning the Basics, Surveying the Current Market and Products, and Understanding the Legal, Regulatory, Ethics, and Confidentiality Issues
+Consumer Litigation Funding: The Basics, Current Regulatory, Ethical, and Confidentiality Issues

 With all the hubbub in the legal press about the booming commercial litigation finance market, some forget that litigation funding for consumer claimants has been around for some time now.
 As the market has matured, a number of state legislatures and regulators now patrol the field.
 Learn from a panel of experts the basics of common transactions, the reach and scope of the market today, and how to evaluate the legal and legal ethics issues involved, including champerty and maintenance, prohibition on outside control of litigation, fee-sharing, and conflicts of interest.
 Our panel will also discuss the important confidentiality, work product, and privilege issues, including a recent survey of all known decisions on discovery of litigation funding information.